not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT.md

 ## Triggers

 The TimeSeq core processor contains support for internal triggers.
-Internal triggers are always referenced by their `id` (as choosen by the user).
+Internal triggers are always referenced by their `id` (as chosen by the user).

 Internal triggers can either be fired by a trigger *action* that is executed when a *segment* starts or ends, or because an external trigger or gate signal is detected on an input port that is monitored by an *input-trigger*.